artyfoxx/vs_help/README.md

 # vs_help
 Just a few vapoursynth function...
-For internal use.
+Written for internal use, but if it is useful to someone else, I will be glad.
 Documented rather fragmentarily.
 # Dependencies
 ## General
 * [VapourSynth](https://www.vapoursynth.com/) >= R58